-The use of any pit booms are prohibited for Case A.
+The use of any pit booms is prohibited for Sprint Competitions.

 36.5 Number of personnel

 No more than three mechanics may be in the working lane at any one time.
 One of the mechanics may help the Drivers during the Driver change operation.